nickmaheshwari/music_finder/README.md

 (deployed via AWS Lambda and called through APIGateway) to send an email from the signed in user (or default@default.com if Cognito Validation is turned off) to me through the 'Contact' section of the 'About' page.

-Easiest method of running this program is via IDE.

 Diagram of project structure:
 ![music-search-diagram](https://user-images.githubusercontent.com/46231784/132603816-02b42a6f-6d19-4ac1-9a84-b78c1f8a218e.png)